China, North Korea to strengthen strategic cooperation, KCNA says

 Helen Clarkson, CEO of Climate Group, expressed doubts about whether people would show up, but said, "Actually, there’s huge enthusiasm for it."

 Swiss carbon capture company Climeworks has secured nearly four times the number of events this year compared to last, after raising $162 million in February to improve its technology and expand the business.
-Co-Chief Executive Christoph Gebald noted, "We’re continuing to see demand increase for carbon removals."
+Co-Chief Executive Christoph Gebald said, "We’re continuing to see demand increase for carbon removals."

 However, many large fossil fuel companies and some oil-dependent governments have moved to reverse their previous climate commitments.